oddbird/susy/PHILOSOPHY.md

 but **there is no need for Susy if you can keep the math simple**.

+### No Mixins

+The biggest change in Susy3 is that we've removed all the mixins.
+On initial upgrade, most projects will run into errors with missing mixins --
+`container`, `span`, or otherwise.
+While mixins can provide a nice shortcut for common use-cases, they also make the actual CSS more opaque, and quickly become out-of-date -- discouraging incremental improvements to your application.

+In a world with growing browser support for any number of powerful CSS layout techniques, it would be neglegent of us to push everyone into a single one-size-fits-all solution.
+There are other frameworks that provide that service, but Susy was never intended to be one of them.

 ## Resources

 - [Welcome to Susy3](http://oddbird.net/2017/06/28/susy3)